Mehdi Khalil: International career

 Khalil was called up for Sierra Leone at the under-17 and under-20 levels, without featuring in any match.
-Eligible to represent Lebanon through his parents' nationality, Khalil opted to play for Lebanon's senior team in 2013.
+Eligible to represent Lebanon through his parents' nationality, Khalil received a call from former Lebanese international player Roda Antar in 2012, who informed him that national team coach Theo Bücker had called him for a training session.

 Khalil made his debut for Lebanon in a 0–0 draw against Bahrain on 17 March 2013.
 He was part of the squad that played in the 2018 FIFA World Cup qualifiers between 2015 and 2016; initially Abbas Hassan's reserve for the first three matches, Khalil became Lebanon's first-choice goalkeeper in the final five games of the second round of qualification.
 Lebanon finished in second place in their group and, despite being eliminated from the World Cup, qualified them for to the final round of qualification for the 2019 AFC Asian Cup.

 Drawn with North Korea, Hong Kong, and Malaysia, Khalil helped Lebanon finish top of the group unbeaten, conceding only four goals in six games.
 Lebanon reached the Asian Cup finals for the first time through qualification.
 Khalil was included on the 2019 AFC Asian Cup squad as Lebanon's main goalkeeper.
 In the first two group stage matches, Lebanon lost 2–0 to both Qatar and Saudi Arabia.
 Needing a win by four goals or more, Lebanon won 4–1 against North Korea for the first time in their history.
 However, the three points were not enough to qualify Lebanon for the knockout stage.
 Khalil played all 90 minutes in the three group stage games.